 Where can you plan your train and bus route?

-Food resupply options
+Restaurants and food resupply options

 If you don’t feel like carrying two to three days’ worth of food, there’s a little grocery store near the trail where you can buy regional products.
 Not my kind of thing though; too expensive.
 It’s called ‘Le Comptoir Du Loup’.
-You can find it at: Solwaster 47, 4845 Jalhay.

 There’s water everywhere because you’re hiking next to rivers and streams most of the time.
 You can carry as little as 0.5L of water or nothing at all and drink directly from water sources (after filtering it, of course).